harvard-dce/mh-opsworks/README.md

 ## Getting started

-### Step 0
+### Step 0 - Create and configure credentials and policies

 Create or import an ec2 SSH keypair.
 You can do this in the AWS web console under "EC2 -> Network & Security -> Key Pairs".
 Keep the name handy because you'll need it later in your `cluster_config.json` file.
-This keypair allows you to access the built-in "ubuntu" user as a backchannel for debugging.
+This ssh keypair allows you to access the built-in "ubuntu" user as a backchannel for debugging.

+Create an IAM group with the "AWSOpsWorksFullAccess" managed policy and an inline policy as defined in `./templates/example_group_inline_policy.json`.
+Name it something like `mh-opsworks-cluster-managers`.
+You'll probably need to be an account administrator to do this.
+You only need to do this once per AWS account.

+This group allows a user to create / delete clusters including the VPC, cloudformation templates, SNS topics, cloudwatch metrics and alarms and numerous other AWS resources.

-Create an IAM user with rights TBD (for now, give them IAMFullAccess and AdministratorAccess).
+Create an IAM user and add it to the group you created above.
 Create an aws access key pair for this user and have it handy.

 ### Step 1 - Find an unused cidr block for your cluster's VPC